 Beyond the barn, the 14th-century estate spreads across five hectares of landscaped parkland near Étretat, just two kilometres from the famous chalk cliffs.
 Ceremonies take place in the rose garden or on the one-hectare central meadow facing the château, with a 100 m² covered outdoor space as rain backup.
 Nineteen bedrooms across four 5-star buildings sleep 34 guests on-site, including an eco-designed carriage house with PMR-accessible accommodation.
-The owner's own champagne estate supplies fizz for the celebrations, and with venue hire starting from EUR 6,000 in low season, this is one of the most accessible architect-converted barn venues in northern France.
+The owner's own champagne estate supplies fizz for the celebrations, and with venue hire starting from EUR 6,000 in peak season, this is one of the most accessible architect-converted barn venues in northern France.

 Roland Schweitzer's glazed colombage barn delivers the raw timber aesthetic of a French grange with the luminosity of a contemporary gallery.